Fernan7w7/Fernan7w7/README.md

 ---

-## Philosophy

 I don't really believe in "mastering" tools — just getting slightly less wrong over time.
-I prefer understanding fundamentals over memorizing frameworks, even if that means moving slower at first.
+I prefer understanding fundamentals over memorizing frameworks.
 If something can be simplified, automated, or broken into smaller parts, I'll probably try to do it.
 I also have a mild tendency to turn everything into a project.

 ---

-## Current mindset
+## Mindset?

 Build things.
 Break things.
 Fix them.
 Repeat until it stops being scary.